 The Gollum Factor

-My sense of myself in recovery is that I had an internal Gollum.
+My sense of myself in sex addiction recovery is that I had an internal Gollum.
 Just like the character, there was someone desperate for love and intimacy (my version of the ring).
-Instead of seeking it out in healthy ways, my Gollum-self (my INSO) resorted to acting out, to hiding, to lying and being sneaky, to harming those around me.
+Instead of seeking it out in healthy ways, my Gollum-self (my INSO) resorted to acting out, hiding, lying, and being sneaky in ways that harmed those around me.

 It’s much the same way with children who came from unloving homes.
 While it’s easy for an outsider to see the hurt and aggression heaped upon the child, the child himself cannot see it.
-When you blame yourself, you turn all the fear, shame, pain, self-doubt, judgment and anger back towards yourself.
+When you blame yourself, you turn all the fear, shame, pain, self-doubt, judgment, and anger back towards yourself.
 You create that inner Gollum, just like I did.
-Understanding that you are not your inner Gollum is one of the biggest steps you can take toward your recovery.
+Understanding that you are not your inner Gollum is one of the biggest steps you can take toward your sex addiction recovery.
+To learn more, reach out to us at Neulia Compulsion Solutions.